wavefrontHQ/docs/pages/doc/wavefront_security.md

 ## Privacy

-Operations for Applications is used for monitoring applications.
-Operations for Applications securely stores user name and password information, but does not collect information about individual users.
+Tanzu Observability is used for monitoring applications.
+Tanzu Observability securely stores user name and password information, but does not collect information about individual users.
 We do not install agents that collect user information.

 None of the built-in integrations collect user information.
 However, our customers can set up their service instances to collect any type of information they want.

 ## Data Protection

-Currently, Operations for Applications uses AWS to run the service and to store customer application data.
+Currently, Tanzu Observability uses AWS to run the service and to store customer application data.

 * The service is served from a single AWS region spread across multiple availability zones for failover.
 * All incoming and outgoing traffic is encrypted.